 Get Future Lessons

-Lesson 43: SyncopationThis lesson explains syncopation, a rhythm technique that's used heavily in pop music.
+Lesson 42: SyncopationThis lesson explains syncopation, a rhythm technique that's used heavily in pop music.
+You'll need to understand syncopation to understand the examples in Lesson 44: Hook Melodies.

 Before taking this lesson, you should know how to read rhythms, including: